High-Risk Car Insurance TX

 Consider Non-Traditional Coverage Options

-Exploring pay-per-mile and other usage-based insurance programs can reduce costs for low-mileage or safe driving.
-For instance, Geico, one of the most affordable providers, offers a telematics program that may save you up to 30% based on your driving habits.
+Pay-per-mile and usage-based insurance programs cut costs for low-mileage or safe driving.
+GEICO, one of the most affordable providers, offers a telematics program that saves up to 30% based on your driving habits.

 4. 4